danielp16/djalpine-vagrant/README.md

 `02-generate-vagrant` generates final Vagranfile to be used in your project, note give it your project name as cli argument.

-as an output you will get new `Vagranfile` and a new vm box
+as an output you will get new `Vagranfile` at the root of this project and a new vm box on your machine

 copy the generated `Vagrantfile` to your project root folder
 then:
 `Vagrant up`
 and you good to go

+## exposed ports on the machine:
+on your host machine, use the 127.0.0.1 localhost ip 8001 - django dev web server
+5433 - postgres database
+2222 - ssh

 Happy Django coding :)